As an Amazon Associate, I earn from qualifying purchases.

 We loved that even though it’s super-fancy, there’s also a hedge maze.
 Boo!
 And lots of sweet, sweet shade, only some of which was provided by our own very stylish hats.

-The beautiful street of Seville
+The beautiful streets of Seville

 In a city like Seville, it’s not just the officially recognized world treasures that make you want to commune with the architecture.
 It’s everything.
 The residential buildings.
 The markets.
 The graffiti.
 And the churros.
 (Naturally the churros.
 What are we, robots?)